timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 6. Copy the shared library for the simulator into the simulator folder.

 After completing the above steps you should be able to build WebWorks applications that can use your memory extension.
+If done correctly, the file structure of your extension should match the file structure of the output folder in the extension template folder.

 IMPORTANT: Make sure that your WebWorks applications whitelist the extension otherwise the application will not be able to use the extension.